strake/atl.hs/README.md

 ... and their pure equivalents (arrows transformers on `(->)`).

+atl also ports comonads from the comonad package:

+- StoreT

 ## Installing

 You can install atl either by cloning the repository